nRFCloud/application-protocols/README.md

 **data**: Raw data from the application.
 See below under cloudToDevice and deviceToCloud for details.

-**ts**: Timestamp parameter given by the device when the sample was taken
+**time | ts**: Timestamp parameter given by the device when the sample was taken.
+**ts should be used instead of time.
+The time property is included to be backwards compatible with certain versions of asset tracker version 2 firmware.
+Future versions will use the ts property instead.**
 ## Supported Schemas

 The schemas are divided into three folders: